 Another great website in Spain is Down España.

 Additionally, there are many Down syndrome groups in many Spanish speaking countries.
-Families may find it useful to take a look at the Gifts website for websites of groups in their countries of origin (countries listed alphabetically):
+Families may find it useful to take a look at the Down Syndrome International for websites of groups in their countries of origin (countries listed alphabetically):

 Other resources in Spanish: